All Posts

 The Context

 Haiti's developer community has long operated in isolation.
 Talented engineers learn independently, often without access to mentorship, structured training, or peer collaboration.
-The ecosystem exists, but it's fragmented.
+The ecosystem exists, but remains fragmented.

-This hackathon addresses that gap.
-It's designed to prove that given the right infrastructure, support, and community, Haitian developers can compete at the highest level.
+This hackathon directly addresses that gap.
+It's designed to demonstrate that given the right infrastructure, support, and community, Haitian developers can compete at the highest level.

 The opportunity is clear.
 The question is whether Haiti's tech community can mobilize to seize it.